linbug/linbug.github.io/_posts/2015-07-27-Logistic-regression.md

 ###The cost function for logistic regression

 In the last post, I explained how we need a cost function so that we can quantify how accurate our machine learning hypotheses are with respect to the real data.
-For logistic regression, we use a cost function to tell us what penalty should our learning algorithm pay if the hypothesis is \\(h_\theta\\) and the real value is \\(y\\).
+For logistic regression, we use a cost function to tell us what penalty should our learning algorithm pay if the hypothesis is \\(h_\theta\\) (remember, these are the predicted probabilities for each student that our machine learning algorithm gives us) and the real value is \\(y\\) (1 or 0 for if a student is admitted or not).
 Mathematically, the logistic regression cost function is:

 $$Cost(h_\theta,y) = -ylog(h_\theta(x)) - (1-y)log(1-h_\theta(x))$$